leomrtns/leomrtns.github.io/_drafts/shallowthinking.md

 There is a large gradient between "shallow" knowledge and "deep" knowledge, where we all fall somewhere in between for every aspects of our fields.
 I focus mainly on the shallow extreme, following the Anna Karenina principle.
+This question has been around for a while: https://plato.stanford.edu/entries/episteme-techne

+It is the differnce between knowing and understanding according to Feynman https://www.youtube.com/watch?v=NM-zWTU7X-k which ultimately is Francis Bacon's inductivism contribution to the Scientific method.

 In short, we are increasingly using the wrong terminology and expandind methodologies when they are not appropriate.